1nfocalypse/1nfocalypse/README.md

 - Reason Preexploitation Framework
 - Coding Theory Writeup + Examples?
 - EnkiNum Numerical Analysis Library
-- Automated network priority resolution standard
+- Automated network priority resolution standard for CANs
-- Research on Fractionated Cavity Loaders
+- Research on Fractionated Cavity Loaders utilizing Plausibly Deniable Encryption
 - Research and (hopefully) implementation of Shpilrain's Algorithm, based on the undecidability of problems regarding the free word group in Combinatorial Group Theory
 - Research on solutions to decentralized, anonymous, encrypted group messaging.
 - Research on compression efficiency, particularly with regards to finding optimality for expected compression in number of symbols permitted via decompositional preprocessing